 Penal Code 466 says that a person must have “felonious intent” to be guilty of this crime.3 This means an intent to commit burglary.

-- he enters a structure or car, and
+- you enter a structure or car, and

-- the person does so with the intent to commit a felony or petty theft once inside.4
+- you do so with the intent to commit a felony or petty theft once inside.4

 Example: Police pulled Jim over for speeding.
 They asked if they could search his car and he said, “yes.”
 A search discovered a crowbar and a picklock.

 Here, Jim cannot be charged for possession of burglary tools.
 While he may have had “burglary tools” in his car, there is no evidence that he had the intent to commit burglary.